calebfreeman/exp_mapper/README.md

 Todos

-1. Fix coastal tiles, corners are not rendering correctly
+* River spawning from coastlines to termination
-2. Add support for remaining land tiles - mountains, deserts, tundra, and ice
+* Add multi-tile land tiles - mountains, deserts, tundra, and ice
-3. Add support for modulating the probability that tiles will appear, ice < grass
+* Add support for modulating the probability that tiles will appear, ice < grass
-4. Set indian villages and incan cities to spawn on land
+* Set indian villages and incan cities to spawn on land
-5. Set homeports to spawn on appropriate coastal regions
+* Set homeports to spawn on appropriate coastal regions
-6. Set ships to spawn in homeports
+* Set ships to spawn in homeports
-7. Support for setting beginning variables such as money, items, ships, starting settlements, etc.
+* Support for setting beginning variables such as money, items, ships, starting settlements, etc.
-8. Support for beginning percentage of map discovered by all players - currently setting the map discovery region to hex code 1F for all bytes reveals the entire world to all players
+* Support for beginning percentage of map discovered by all players - currently setting the map discovery region to hex code 1F for all bytes reveals the entire world to all players
-9. Command line prompt for all continents and land mass
+* Command line prompt for variables
-10. Write to full saved file and write straight to hex code
+* Write to full saved file and write straight to hex code

 Why?